rockettheme/docs/Docs/joomla/templates/alerion/demo.md

 ![][alerion2]
 Recreating features of the demo site used to show off some of the more interesting aspects of Alerion can be done fairly easily.
 All you need is the right extensions and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.

-Below, we'll break down some of these elements and give you the information you need to know to recreate them on your own site using the Alerion Template.
+Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Alerion Template.

 Keep in mind that a lot of the detail that makes our demos look so good are the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the Joomla back end.
 We've added most of these elements into the Template's core files in order to make them easily accessible without having to edit any code.

 >> Note: We highly recommend downloading the RocketLauncher as your primary reference.
-You don't have to install it on your primary server, though having it open on a local sandbox can dramatically improve your experience as you recreate elements of the demo site.
+You do not have to install it on your primary server, though having it open on a local sandbox can dramatically improve your experience as you recreate elements of the demo site.

 Module Settings
 -----